gokce-keskin/linux-nvr/README.md

 *Please edit camera1's IP address in the code.*

 ## Motivation
-In theory, openRTSP should automatically perform streaming the video and splitting it into predetermined chunks.
+In theory, openRTSP should automatically perform streaming the video and splitting it into pre-determined chunks.
 In practice, I found out that RTSP connections drop and saved files are much longer than they should be, with frequent errors.
 The goal of this script is to run openRTSP only for relatively short periods of time (10 minutes each), and open a new stream every 10 minutes.

 ## Prerequisites
 Install openRTSP as below (from https://askubuntu.com/questions/693396/openrtsp-problem)